 - a.
 The Planning Board shall date stamp or otherwise record the date of filing of each Tree Permit application, and complete the review of each Tree Permit application no later than ten (10) business days after the submission of a completed Tree Permit application. - b.
 If the applicant's Tree Permit application is consistent with the requirements of the Lynnfield Tree Preservation Bylaw and the Lynnfield bylaws, the Planning Board will issue a Tree Permit. - c.
-If the proposal does not satisfy these requirements, the Planning Board will so notify the applicant and deny the permit. - d.
+If the proposal does not satisfy these requirements, the Planning Board will so notify the applicant and inform them as to what is required to complete the application. - d.
 If the Planning Board requires a site plan approved by a Certified Arborist and/or Certified Surveyor to verify that the proposal meets the requirements, the Planning Board will so notify the applicant and deny the permit.
 The Planning Board may conduct a site visit as part of the Tree Permit application review. - e.
-If a Protected Tree has been removed prior to the Tree Permit application and is subject to the terms of this article, the Planning Board may use site visits, aerial imagery, and other means to estimate the species and DBH of the removed Protected Tree. - f.
-If the Tree Permit application was submitted in connection with a Building Activity permit, the Planning Board shall report to the applicable reviewing agent within ten (10) business days of a request whether said Tree Permit has been granted or denied.
+If a Protected Tree has been removed prior to the Tree Permit application and is subject to the terms of this article, the Planning Board may use site visits, aerial imagery, and other means to estimate the species and DBH of the removed Protected Tree.

-Lynnfield Tree Protection Bylaw Rules and Regulations
+Lynnfield Tree Preservation Bylaw Rules and Regulations

-g.
-If the Planning Board fails to act on an application within thirty (30) days after the application has been made, the Tree Permit application shall be deemed to be approved.
+- f.
+If the Tree Permit application was submitted in connection with a Building Activity permit, the Planning Board shall report to the Building Inspector within ten (10) business days of a request whether said Tree Permit has been granted or denied. - g.
+If the Planning Board fails to act on an application deemed to be complete within thirty (30) days after the application has been made, the Tree Permit application shall be deemed to be approved.